brinvex/brinvex.github.io/index.md

 ### Brinvex
-*Investing powered by Data Science and Technology*
+*Capital Market Investing powered by Math and Technology*

 Brinvex is a collection of software tools created by individual investors for individual investors seeking to streamline their stock market investing.